DecodeLM LogoDecodeLM

 makes you worse at thinking.

 Helpfulness and learning are not the same thing.
 Most AI is designed to be helpful.
 DecodeLM is designed to make you learn.
-Here is the research that shapes everything we build.
+Here is the argument built entirely from research.

 "The distinction between AI systems that enhance learning and those that destroy it is not about the underlying technology.
 The difference lies entirely in design."